jaydenkieran/Turbo/readme.md

 Open `config/turbo.example.ini` and edit it.
 Save it in the `config` folder as `turbo.ini`.

 ## Running
+In order to use various commands, including commands relating to tags, you require a [RethinkDB database](https://www.rethinkdb.com/).
+Learn how to [install RethinkDB here](https://www.rethinkdb.com/docs/install/).
+If a database is unavailable, these commands will be disabled.

 ### Windows
 Open `runbot-win.bat`. **If you are using Git Bash**, you should run the bot using the command `winpty runbot.bat` instead to avoid unicode issues.
 ### Other platforms